An ocean topographical map with a blue gradient background and silver translucent lines

 Loading...

-Christopher Newport’s goal is to maintain the percentage of students that are employed or attending graduate school / continuing education at 93 percent and decrease the number of students still seeking employment or graduate admission.
+Christopher Newport’s goal is to increase the percentage of students with full-time employment or graduate school / continuing education to 95% and decrease the number of students still seeking employment or graduate admission.

-Christopher Newport’s threshold of acceptability for employment or graduate school / continuing education was developed using the average percentage of students with full-time employment or graduate school / continuing education from institutions in our Carnegie Classification (Masters-Small) from 2015 to 2019.
-Based on the information provided by the National Association of Colleges and Employers, that threshold would be 85 percent.
+Christopher Newport’s threshold of acceptability for FT employment or graduate school/continuing education was developed using the average percentage of students with FT employment or graduate school/continuing education from institutions in our Carnegie Classification (Masters-Small) from 2015 to 2019.
+Based on the information provided by the National Association of Colleges and Employers (NACE), that threshold is 86%.

 Christopher Newport provides four Master’s degree programs: Master of Arts in Teaching (MAT), Master of Financial Analysis (MFinA), Master of Science in Environmental Science (MS-ENVS), and Master of Science in Applied Physics and Computer Science (MS-APCS).
 To measure the student achievement of graduate students at Christopher Newport, the university uses the following key student completion indicators.